-Sexual Assault Survivor Did Not Behave "Like a Victim," Goa Court Says in Tarun Tejpal Case
+Sexual Assault Survivor Did Not Behave “Like a Victim,” Goa Court Says in Tarun Tejpal Case

 The woman who filed a complaint against Tarun Tejpal, former editor-in-chief of Tehelka, did not exhibit behavior that a victim of sexual assault “might plausibly show,” the District and Sessions court in Goa said in a judgment that became public on Tuesday.
 The court acquitted Tejpal of sexual assault charges last week.

 The ruling is in relation to the 2013 case, where the woman, who was Tejpal’s junior colleague at the time, complained that the senior journalist sexually assaulted her in a hotel elevator on two instances.
 Tejpal was tried for committing offenses linked to sexual assault, rape, and wrongful confinement.
-He wrote a personal apology letter to the survivor owning up to his actions in 2013, stepped down as the editor of Tehelka, and has been in jail over the last seven-and-a-half years.
+He wrote a personal apology letter to the survivor owning up to his actions in 2013, stepped down as the editor of Tehelka, and was in jail for seven months until the Supreme Court granted him bail.

 On May 21st, the District and Sessions Court in Goa gave a clean chit to Tejpal, acquitting him of all charges on the grounds that there were loopholes during the investigation.
-“Upon considering evidence on record… benefit of doubt is given to the accused because there is no corroborative evidence supporting the allegations made by the complainant girl,” Additional Sessions Judge Kshama Joshi wrote in the 527-page judgment.
+“Upon considering evidence on record… benefit of doubt is given to the accused because there is no corroborative evidence supporting the allegations made by the complainant girl,” Additional Sessions Judge Kshama Joshi wrote in the judgment.
 “There are many facts which have come on record which create doubt on the truthfulness of the prosecutrix.”

 Related on The Swaddle:

-Note: Correction: A previous version of this article incorrectly stated Tarun Tejpal’s jail time as seven years instead of seven months.